KoziukSerhiy/js-patterns/facade/README.md

-# Implementation Facade pattern in JS.
+# Implementing the Facade pattern in JS.

 **Facade** - Encapsulation of complex logic.